Antipsychotic Prescribing

 Quetiapine is the least likely to cause extrapyramidal side effects.
 The most common side effects of quetiapine are somnolence, orthostatic hypotension, and dizziness.

 Ziprasidone has almost no weight gain but can cause prolongation of QTc.
-Aripiprazole is the most common side effect of agitation, headache, and akathisia-like restlessness.
+Aripiprazole is associated with the most common side effects of agitation, headache, and akathisia-like restlessness.

 Asenapine can cause an increase in serum prolactin concentrations, weight gain, and prolongation of QTc.